 Hidden Stroke: You Might Feel Fine.
 But Brain MRI Will Show Otherwise

-Stroke is, no doubt, a devastating experience, whether you’re the patient or someone close to you.
-It’s called the silent killer for fatal reasons.
-According to the Centers For Disease Control And Prevention, approximately 795,000 Americans have a stroke, and 140,000 die due to it every year.
-And around 87% is the ischemic type that is caused due to the blockage of blood flow to the brain.
+Enduring a stroke is, without question, a devastating experience whether it directly affects you or someone you love.
+It’s called the silent killer because it can often prove to be fatal.
+According to the Centers For Disease Control And Prevention, approximately 795,000 Americans experience a stroke annually, leading to 140,000 fatalities.
+87% are due to ischemia, resulting in the blockage of blood flow to the brain.

 Stroke: The Silent Killer